 - Schedule appointments with a career advisor

-- Find resources for creating application documents
+- Find resources and templates for application documents

 - RSVP for CDO workshops